Agoric/documentation/main/wallet-api.md

 - `offer` `{OfferState}`
 - Returns: `{Promise<string>}`

-Adds an offer to the Wallet, returning the offer's unique Board ID.
+Adds an offer to the Wallet, returning the offer's unique private ID in the Wallet.
+This ID is not stored in the Board.

 ### `addOfferInvitation(offer, invitation)`
 - `offer` `{OfferState}`
 - `invitation` `{ERef<Payment>}`
 - Returns: `{Promise<string>}`

-Add the specified invitation to the specified offer, returning the offer's unique Board ID.
+Add the specified invitation to the specified offer, returning the offer's private ID in the Wallet.
+This ID is not stored in the Board.

 ### `getDepositFacetId(brandBoardId`
 - `brandBoardId` `{string}`